Click on a link to be taken to the entry below.

 Southeastern University subscribes to the Statement of Fundamental Truths of the Assemblies of God.
 The university believes the Bible is the inspired and only infallible and authoritative written word of God; there is one God, eternally existent in three persons: God the Father, God the Son, and God the Holy Spirit; in the deity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His miracles, in His vicarious atoning death, in His bodily resurrection, in His ascension to the right hand of the Father, in His personal future return to this earth in power and glory to rule a thousand years; in the Blessed Hope — the rapture of the Church at Christ’s coming; the only means of being cleansed from sin is through repentance and faith in the precious blood of Christ; regeneration by the Holy Spirit is absolutely essential for personal salvation; the redemptive work of Christ on the cross provides healing of the human body in answer to believing prayer; the baptism in the Holy Spirit, according to Acts 2:4, is given to believers who ask for it; in the sanctifying power of the Holy Spirit by whose indwelling the Christian is enabled to live a holy life; in the resurrection of both the saved and the lost, the one to everlasting life and the other to everlasting damnation.

-Southeastern University is located in the city of Lakeland in Polk County, Florida the heart of citrus country.
-Surrounded by the beautiful lakes that characterize Central Florida, the 60-acre campus presents an attractive and picturesque scene for the students’ pleasure and academic environment.
+Southeastern University’s main campus is located in the city of Lakeland in Polk County, Florida, the heart of citrus country.
+Surrounded by the beautiful lakes that characterize Central Florida, the 80-acre campus presents an attractive and picturesque scene for the students’ pleasure and academic environment.
 The natural beauty of the lakes and citrus groves, combined with a semi-tropical atmosphere and lifestyle, makes Lakeland a delightful place to attend college and enjoy Florida winters.
 The average annual temperature is 72 degrees.
-With a population of 200,000, the greater Lakeland area is less than one hour from Florida’s world renowned tourist attractions—Sea World, Busch Gardens, Epcot Center, Universal Studios and Walt Disney World.
+With a population of 120,000, the greater Lakeland area is less than one hour from Florida’s world-renowned tourist attractions—Sea World, Busch Gardens, Epcot Center, Universal Studios, and Walt Disney World.
 In addition, the Gulf of Mexico can be reached in an hour and the Atlantic Ocean in less than two hours.

 Lakeland is centrally located between Tampa and Orlando and is easily accessible via the international airports of each city.
 Three major highways serve the Lakeland area: US 92, US 98, and Interstate 4.